Relaxation techniques: Try these steps to reduce stress

 This can help you focus on the difference between muscle tension and relaxation.
 You can become more aware of physical sensations.

 In one method of progressive muscle relaxation, you start by tensing and relaxing the muscles in your toes and progressively working your way up to your neck and head.
+This is best done in a quiet area without interruptions.
 You can also start with your head and neck and work down to your toes.
 Tense your muscles for about five seconds and then relax for 30 seconds, and repeat.

 Visualization.
 In this relaxation technique, you may form mental images to take a visual journey to a peaceful, calming place or situation.

-To relax using visualization, try to incorporate as many senses as you can, including smell, sight, sound and touch.
+To relax using visualization, try to include as many senses as you can, such as smell, sight, sound and touch.
 If you imagine relaxing at the ocean, for instance, think about the smell of salt water, the sound of crashing waves and the warmth of the sun on your body.

-You may want to close your eyes, sit in a quiet spot, loosen any tight clothing, and concentrate on your breathing.
+You may want to close your eyes, sit in a quiet spot, loosen any tight clothing, and focus on your breathing.
 Aim to focus on the present and think positive thoughts.

 Other relaxation techniques may include: